Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 ### Legendary Prankster
 At 21st level, *if you simply don't take your enemies seriously, then they aren't a serious threat.
 You are uniquely suited to make light of even the most dire life or death situations.* You have a list of bonus spells that are added to the spell lists for any spell casting class you might have.

-Up to 3 times per long rest, you can use an action to make a Charisma(performance) check and cast 1 of these spells as part of the performance, using the result of your check as the spell DC.
+Up to 5 times per day, you can use an action to make a Charisma(performance) or Dexterity(sleight of hand) check and cast 1 of these spells as part of the trick, using the result of your check as the spell DC.
 When casting as part of a prank, you ignore the spell's normal cast time, the spell does not require concentration, and requires no components except material.

 | Spell Level | Bonus Spells |
 |:-----------------|:-----------------|